cs-open-project/projectsfound/README.md

 Description: Apache Tiles™ is a templating framework built to simplify the development of web application user interfaces.
 Tiles allows authors to define page fragments which can be assembled into a  complete page at runtime.
 These fragments, or tiles, can be used as simple  includes in order to reduce the duplication of common page elements or embedded  within other tiles to develop a series of reusable templates.
 These templates  streamline the development of a consistent look and feel across an entire application.

 介绍: Apache Tiles™ is a templating framework built to simplify the development of web application user interfaces.
 Tiles allows authors to define page fragments which can be assembled into a  complete page at runtime.
 These fragments, or tiles, can be used as simple  includes in order to reduce the duplication of common page elements or embedded  within other tiles to develop a series of reusable templates.
 These templates  streamline the development of a consistent look and feel across an entire application.

+### Traffic Control[Attic][分布式、可扩展的冗余解决方案，可用于构建CDN]

+Description: With Apache Traffic Control, operators can setup a Content Delivery Network to quickly and efficiently deliver content to their users.
+Traffic Control is a highly distributed, scalable and redundant solution meeting the needs of operators from small to large.

+介绍: With Apache Traffic Control, operators can setup a Content Delivery Network to quickly and efficiently deliver content to their users.
+Traffic Control is a highly distributed, scalable and redundant solution meeting the needs of operators from small to large.

 ### Trafodion[Attic]